Daniele De Rossi is leaving Roma after 18 seasons; who are the ultimate current club stalwarts in Europe's top leagues?

-The man known as 'the eighth king of Rome' has reached the UEFA Champions League semi-finals for the first time in what is his 17th season in Roma's first team.
-The 34-year-old made his debut under Fabio Capello in October 2001, breaking into the side just after their most recent Scudetto.
+The man known as 'the eighth king of Rome' reached the UEFA Champions League semi-finals for the first time last season in what was his 17th campaign in Roma's first team.
+The 35-year-old made his debut under Fabio Capello in October 2001, breaking into the side just after their most recent Scudetto.

 Russia: Igor Akinfeev (CSKA Moskva)

 16 seasons, 584 first-team appearances